forcepusher/Relay/README.md

 Not planned:
 1. Chasing performance brownie points.
 If it's not spiking in a profiler, then I'm not doing anything.
 2. Drag and drop garbage.
 Too much hassle and bloat to get right.
 3. Deterministic prediction-rollback.
-Too intensive on hardware and company finances for most studios and games.
+Extremely CPU-intensive, expensive to develop, and horrible developer experience.

 ---